top of page

 "Francis Fran gave birth to Johnny John on 16 May 1924.
 While Johnny's birth record says his father is Marky Mark, Francis held a secret about Johnny's biological father no one would know until long after her death."

-Now, if Francis Fran gave birth to a child and gave it up for adoption but never told the family about it, what do you do then?
+Now, if Francis Fran gave birth to a child and gave it up for adoption but never told the family about it, what would you do then?

 If Francis Fran gave birth to a secret child and someone informed her it had died, rather than placed for adoption, follow the same procedures as I mentioned for Fran placing a child for adoption.